majianjia/nnom/docs/A Temporary Guide to NNoM.md

 > In the above codes, both `kernal(H, W)` and `stride(H, W)` returns a 'shape' instance.
 > The shape instance in format of (H, W, ?)

-All convolutional layers and poolings support both 1D / 2D data input.
+All convolutional layers and poolings layers support both 1D / 2D data input.
 However, when using 1D input, the H must be set to 1.

 ## Construction APIs
-Construction APIs are statics functions located in nnom.c Currently are:
+Construction APIs are statics functions located in nnom.c

+Currently are:

 Sequencial Construction API